AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 >title="Deliveries"
 >abstract="TBC"

 * **Campaigns** - This is the list of your campaigns.
-You can view useful information such as their start/end/last modification dates, was well as their status.
+You can view useful information such as their start/end/last modification dates, as well as their status.
 You can filter the list by status or start/end dates.
 Campaign templates are also available.
 These lists are read-only.

 * **Deliveries** - Browse through your list of deliveries.
 You can view their state, last modification date as well as key KPIs.
 You can filter the list by state, contact date or channel.
 Click an email delivery to open its dashboard.
 Other items are read-only.
 Delivery templates are also available.